-From the vSphere Client, use Networking vSwitch Properties to assign UMC NICs to a vSwitch as an uplink for vSphere standard or distributed switches.
+From the vSphere Client, use Network Adapters to show the list of UMC NICs that can be provisioned as uplinks for vSphere standard or distributed switches.
 UMC NICs can be used for individual VMs, VMotion, console management, and other network traffic types, such as NAS.